 The Niagara Falls represent one of the most impressive wonders of nature of our day and rightfully enjoy their reputation as an untamed – and untamable – site of awesome beauty.
-Reason enough for Hollywood movie-producers to make this dramatic setting their filming location for ‘Niagara‘.
-In this creepy psycho-thriller screen goddess Marilyn Monroe is put through a bloodcurdling cinematic ordeal.
-In her role as Rose, she suffers nerve-racking distress induced by wicked husband Joseph Cotton alias evil George, who desperately wants to get rid of his wife.
-George vanishes and is believed dead, but he reappears.
-Shrouded in a misty waterfall spray and in the assumed privacy of the Rainbow Tower, he brutally strangles Rose to death.
+Reason enough for Hollywood movie producers to make this dramatic setting their filming location for ‘Niagara‘.
+In her role as Rose, the creepy psycho-thriller puts screen goddess Marilyn Monroe through a bloodcurdling cinematic ordeal by evil husband Joseph Cotton alias George, who desperately wants to get rid of his unloved wife.
+George vanishes and is believed dead, but reappears.
+Shrouded in a misty waterfall spray and in the presumed privacy of the Rainbow Tower, he strangles Rose to death.
 But there is a witness …

 Fictional Hollywood stories aside: What comes now is REAL!
 The Nightmares Fear Factory is ‘the scariest and best haunted-house attraction in Niagara Falls Canada’.Reading time: about 2 minutes